 School Committee is responsible for the management of the risks faced by the School.
-Detailed considerations of risk are delegated to three nominated Governors, Richard Bee, Richard Cziborra, and Roger Chapman.
 They, along with the Head and the Business Manager, identify and assess risks and establish controls throughout the year.

 Risk are reviewed under six categories of -